yoonmh/yoonmh.github.io/_ai/01-TDC.md

   3.Coding your own model with transferred features 4.Exploring dropouts
   5.Exploring Transfer Learning with Inception

-   W 4.
+* W 4.
 Multiclass Classifications
-      1.Moving from binary to multi-class classification
-      2.Explore multi-class with Rock Paper Scissors dataset 3.Train a classifier with Rock Paper Scissors 4.Test the Rock Paper Scissors classifier
+  1.Moving from binary to multi-class classification 2.Explore multi-class with Rock Paper Scissors dataset 3.Train a classifier with Rock Paper Scissors
+  4.Test the Rock Paper Scissors classifier

-Class 3.
+### Class 3.
 Natural Language Processing in TensorFlow

-   W 1.
+* W 1.
 Sentiment in text
-      Introduction
+  1. Introduction
-      Word based encodings
+  2. Word based encodings
-      Using APIs
+  3. Using APIs
-      Notebook for lesson
+  4. Notebook for lesson
-      Text to sequence
+  5. Text to sequence
-      Looking more at the Tokenizer
+  6. Looking more at the Tokenizer
-      Padding
+  7. Padding
-      Notebook for lesson
+  8. Notebook for lesson
-      Sarcasm, really?
+  9. Sarcasm, really?
-      Working with the Tokenizer
+  10. Working with the Tokenizer
-      Notebook for lesson
+  11. Notebook for lesson
-      News headlines dataset for sarcasm detection
+  12. News headlines dataset for sarcasm detection

-   W 2.
+* W-2.
 Word Embeddings
-      Introduction
+  1. Introduction
-      The IMBD dataset
+  2. The IMBD dataset
-      Looking into the details
+  3. Looking into the details
-      How can we use vectors?
+  4. How can we use vectors?
-      More into the details
+  5. More into the details
-      Notebook for lesson
+  6. Notebook for lesson
-      Remember the sarcasm dataset?
+  7. Remember the sarcasm dataset?
-      Building a classifier for the sarcasm dataset Let’s talk about the loss function
+  8. Building a classifier for the sarcasm dataset
+  9. Let’s talk about the loss function
-      Pre-tokenized datasets
+  10. Pre-tokenized datasets

-   W 3.
+* W-3.
 Sequence models
-      Introduction
+  1. Introduction
-      LSTMs
+  2. LSTMs
-      Implementing LSTMs in code
+  3. Implementing LSTMs in code
-      Accuracy and loss
+  4. Accuracy and loss
-      A word from Laurence
+  5. A word from Laurence
-      Looking into the code
+  6. Looking into the code
-      Using a convolutional network
+  7. Using a convolutional network
       Going back to the IMDB dataset
       Tips from Laurence